-His talent was unbounded -- a raw force that commanded attention and respect.
-His death was tragic -- a violent homage to the power of his voice.
-His legacy is indomitable -- as vibrant and alive today as it has ever been.
+His talent was unbounded a raw force that commanded attention and respect.
+His death was tragic—a violent homage to the power of his voice.
+His legacy is indomitable—as vibrant and alive today as it has ever been.

-For the first time in paperback, this collection of deeply personal poetry is a mirror into the legendary artist's enigmatic world and its many contradictions.
+This collection of deeply personal poetry is a mirror into the legendary artist's enigmatic world and its many contradictions.

-Written in his own hand from the time he was nineteen, these seventy-two poems embrace his spirit, his energy -- and his ultimate message of hope.
+Written in his own hand from the time he was nineteen, these seventy-two poems embrace his spirit, his energy—and his ultimate message of hope.